naqiboqi/equipmentdrone/README.md

 #### To-Do
 -----------
-- [ ] Add seeking to media controls
+- [ ] Add seeking to media controls (this is difficult....)
-- [ ] Add looping and play previous to media controls
+- [X] Add looping and play previous to media controls
-- [ ] Host bot on a computer that is not my daily driver
-- [ ] Make the bot smarter when attacking in battleship
+- [X] Make the bot smarter when attacking in battleship
 - [X] Add grid labels to the board in battleship
 - [X] Don't hardcode bot messages